 Branding each of your apps with custom names, colors, and icons will help users differentiate which app they're in at any given moment – saving confusion, errors, and time!
 Plus, it's a lot of fun.

 There are a multitude of reasons to use App Branding, such as:

-In this video, I will show you how I branded one of my own Quick Base Applications!
+In this training, I will show you how I branded one of my own Quick Base Applications!

 All it takes is three easy steps:

 Come up with a fun app name and/or beautiful branding?
 Share it on social and tag @QuickBaseJunkie with hashtag #QBJunkieBranding

 For even more eye-popping tips download the HTML/CSS Cheat Sheet for forms.